Women become fish farmers to stand on their own feet

 Photograph by Prasanta Kumar Naik

-“In 2020, along with two other SHGs, we went to the Khetamundali Panchayat office to take part in bidding for a three-year lease for a pond.
+“I remember, in 2020, along with two other SHGs, we went to the Khetamundali Panchayat office to participate in bidding for a three-year lease for a pond.
 When the Sarpanch declared that the base price for the pond was ₹22,500, the other two SHGs present decided to drop out and not take part in the bidding.
 They felt the price was too high.
-That left the Sarpanch with no other option but to lease the pond to us for three years with the base price”, said a beaming Satya Jani from Talasahi, a small hamlet of Gramadebati village in the Jagannathprasad block in Ganjam district.
+It left the Sarpanch with no other option but to lease the pond to us for three years with the base price”, said a beaming Satya Jani, President of Maa Saraswati Self Help Group from Talasahi, a small hamlet of Gramadebati village in the Jagannathprasad block in Ganjam district.
+Soon after her husband’s demise, Satya, 40, shifted with her son Sukura, 14, to her elder brother-in-law Shyam Jani’s house.
+She works as a farm labourer in her brother-in-law’s land, where they grow horse gram, finger millet, maize, and vegetables.

-Subhasini Mallik, 28, Secretary of the group, adds, “Though the base price was quite high, we were confident about our decision to go ahead with the bidding.
+In 2020, the group planned to bid for the pond for pisciculture.
+Subhasini Mallik, 28, Secretary of the group, adds, “Though the base price was quite high, we were confdent about our decision to go ahead with the bidding.
 The group had met a couple of times to discuss every aspect of the business before the bidding.
-We haven’t gone through any formal training on pisciculture, but most of us have some knowledge about it while watching people farm fish in our villages.
-With some good advice from the elders here, we went ahead.”
+With some good advice from the elders and well-wishers we went ahead.”

+After procuring the lease, the members bought fingerlings of salmon and Katla from the nearby Gerada bazaar for ₹12,000.
+In April 2021, the group harvested three quintals of fish.
+They sold the catch to residents from neighbouring villages like Khetamundali, Sisunda, Gerada, and Tirigoccha for ₹140/kg.
+They earned a total sum of ₹42,000 that year.
 “Our investment included ₹12,000 for the fingerlings and ₹5000 for the net we rented from Kokalaba village to harvest the fish.
 The group paid off the first year’s lease amount of ₹7500, while we deposited the remaining ₹16,500 in the group’s savings accounts,” said Satya.

-Rasmita Jani, 25, a group member, says, “We netted three times this year and have sold over four quintals of fish for ₹56,000 at the rate of ₹140 per kilogram.
-We purchased fingerlings for ₹9780 and ₹15000 for netting three times.
+Rasmita Jani, 25, a group member, says, “We harvested three times this year and have sold over four quintals of fish for ₹56,000 at the rate of ₹140/kg.
+We purchased fingerlings for ₹9780 and ₹15,000 for netting three times.
 We have also paid the annual lease amount of ₹7500.
 After meeting all the expenditures, we have earned an amount of ₹23,720 this year.
 We will try to bid for the pond yet again.”
+The women say that the income has made them confident in meeting sudden expenses in their families and they don’t have to depend on anyone for money.

 The SHG members involved in fish netting in the village pond.